nikolaslopes/BeTheHero/README.md

 Steps to run:

-* Download the `zip project` or execute on terminal: `git clone https://github.com/nikolaslopes/BeTheHero.git`
+* Download the `zip project` or execute in the terminal: `git clone https://github.com/nikolaslopes/BeTheHero.git`

 * Open the folder in the terminal: `cd BeTheHero`

 * Open the front-end and back-end folders in different terminals and run in both: `yarn install`

-* Then, run in both terminals: `yarn start`
+* Then, run in both terminals again: `yarn start`

 * Open in the`Browser`: http://localhost:3000